Preconditioning across parameter space for the parametric Helmholtz equation: Helmholtz problem

 where $\mathbb{D}_{ij}=\mathbb{B}_{ij}=\left\|\Phi_i \right\|_{W^{1,\infty}(D)} \left\| \Phi_j \right\|_{W^{1,\infty}(D)}$ and $C_\mathbb{D}=\frac{16(1+\sigma_{\max})^2 }{\sigma_{\min}^2} \frac{4 (1 + c_\gamma)^2}{\sigma_{\min}^4\ln\left( 2 \right)^2}$ is a constant which will be absorbed into the hyperparameter $C_1$.
 Moreover, $c_\gamma=\sum_{k=1}^N \left\| \Phi_k \right\|_{W^{1,\infty}(D)}$.
 In the numerical experiments, we will consider a Fourier expansion for $\left\{\psi_j \right\}_{j=1}^N$:

-where $\vartheta>0$ is a scaling constant determining the magnitude of the shape deformations and $\alpha$ a parameter that describes the decay in Fourier modes, introducing anisotropy into the parameter domain.
-To make sure that $r(\y, \theta)$ in equation~\eqref{eq:affinerdef} defines a non-intersecting curve for all parameter dimensions $N$, we take
+where $\vartheta>0$ is a scaling constant determining the magnitude of the shape deformations and $\alpha$ a parameter that describes the decay in Fourier modes, introducing anisotropy into the parameter domain. \begin{revenv} By choosing this, the lower order harmonics are more influential on the magnitude of the shape variations.
+On the contrary, the higher harmonics have a lower impact on the resulting shape deformation. \end{revenv}